Will Benson Preview, Player Props: Reds vs. Blue Jays

 Will Benson At The Plate

-- Benson has 11 doubles, six triples, seven home runs and 32 walks while hitting .277.
+- Benson has 11 doubles, six triples, seven home runs and 32 walks while batting .275.

+- Benson has picked up a hit in 49.3% of his 71 games this season, with multiple hits in 16.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.